Considerations of Doing Business with the DoD

 5. SBIR Data rights *Not all inclusive

 The clause above also covers Specifically Negotiated License Rights, which is a license based on the mutually agreed upon modifications to unlimited rights, limited rights, and GPR.
-The benefit to you as a Contractor is that in a FAR-based contract, whether you agree to unlimited rights, limited rights, or GPR, they are all negotiable and can be incorporated into the contract.
+The benefit to you as a contractor is that in a FAR-based contract, whether you agree to unlimited rights, limited rights, or GPR, they are all negotiable and can be incorporated into the contract.
 However, many Contracting Officers are aware only of the three types of rights in technical data and don’t realize or know how to negotiate special licenses or arrangements.
 It’s possible but unlikely that their team’s legal counsel is an IP attorney.

 Another type of data rights defined in DFARS is SBIR Data Rights, which allows the Government to have limited rights to the IP for a given period of time before becoming, essentially, unlimited rights that the Government can use as they wish, including giving it to your competitors or the general public.
 SBIR Data Rights are defined in DFARS clause 252.227-7018, Rights in Non-commercial Technical Data and Computer Software – Small Business Innovation Research (SBIR) Program, known informally as the SBIR Data Rights clause, which is being expanded as a result of the Section 813 Panel report.
-On 2 May 2019, the Small Business Administration updated this clause from the old 5 years from the end of the last contract to 20 years from the date of contract award.
+On 2 May 2019, the Small Business Administration updated this clause from the old five years from the end of the last contract to 20 years from the date of contract award.
 This protection applies to both SBIR and STTR (Small Business Technology Transfer) contracts.
 You can learn more about SBIR data rights protection through the SBIR Program’s tutorials.

 Formal, comprehensive definitions of the first four data rights can be found in the DFARS clause, 252.227-7013, Rights in Technical Data – Noncommercial Items.